datanav/docs/hub/features/notifications-feature.rst

 Value too low
 ~~~~~~~~~~~~~
-This rule type triggers a notification if a metric was below a specified value.
+This rule type triggers a notification if a metric is below a specified value.

 .. _pump_completed_value_too_high_notification_rule:

 Value too high
 ~~~~~~~~~~~~~~
-This rule type triggers a notification if a metric was above a specified value.
+This rule type triggers a notification if a metric is above a specified value.

 .. _pump_completed_value_too_low_over_time_notification_rule:

 Value too low over time
 ~~~~~~~~~~~~~~~~~~~~~~~
-This rule type triggers a notification if a metric has been below a specified value for a
+This rule type triggers a notification if a metric is below a specified value for a
 specified period of time.

 .. _pump_completed_value_too_high_over_time_notification_rule:

 Value too high over time
 ~~~~~~~~~~~~~~~~~~~~~~~~
-This rule type triggers a notification if a metric has been above a specified value for a specified period of time.
+This rule type triggers a notification if a metric is above a specified value for a specified period of time.